How do you make money on eBay?

 Darrel, a 6-figure eBay seller, sourced inventory for his electronics-focused eBay business on Craigslist and buy building a personal network of suppliers.

 Rob “The Flea Market Flipper” Stephenson finds deals through local flea markets, swap meets, and apps like OfferUp.
 His goal is to 10x is purchase price on every flip.
+Check out their free online training here.

 And lastly, Jessica takes a different approach.
 She actually sources most of her inventory off the shelves at local retail stores, but instead of flipping them on eBay, she resells those items for a profit on Amazon.